Instructions for moulding mouthguards

 Trim the mouthguard for length

 Place the mouthguard into your mouth and bite firmly for 3 seconds.
 Remove the mouthguard and have a look at the indents on the inside surface.
 You may need to trim the ends of the mouthguard to make sure it fits comfortably and doesn’t irritate the back of your mouth.
-If it pokes into the back of your mouth, or causes you to gag, trim off a little off the back using scissors, making sure to round the edges off.
-A mouthguard is mostly used to protect the vulnerable front teeth, not the molars, so you’ve got some wiggle-room with regards to cutting it at the end.
+If it pokes into the back of your mouth or causes you to gag, trim off a little off the back using scissors, making sure to round the edges off.
+A mouthguard is mostly used to protect the vulnerable front teeth, not the molars, so you’ve got some wiggle room with regard to cutting it at the end.

 Heat the mouthguard in boiling water